Grilled Rack of Lamb

 Total TimePrep: 10 min. + marinating Grill: 15 min.

 - 1/2 cup canola oil

 - 1/4 cup steak sauce

 - 4 racks of lamb (1-1/2 to 2 pounds each)

 - In a large saucepan, combine the first nine ingredients.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 20 minutes.
 Cool to room temperature.
 Remove 1 cup for basting; cover and refrigerate.
-Pour the remaining marinade into a large resealable plastic bag; add lamb.
-Seal bag and turn to coat; refrigerate for 2-3 hours or overnight, turning once or twice.
+Pour the remaining marinade into a shallow dish; add lamb and turn to coat.
+Cover and refrigerate for 2-3 hours or overnight, turning once or twice.

 - Drain and discard the marinade.
 Cover rib ends of lamb with foil.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Lightly oil the grill rack.
 Grill, covered, over medium heat or broil 4 in. from the heat for 15 minutes.

 - Baste with reserved marinade.
-Grill or broil 5-10 minutes longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°), basting occasionally.
+Grill or broil 5-10 minutes longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), basting occasionally.

 Originally published as Grilled Rack of Lamb in Holiday & Celebrations Cookbook 2001